rich-junwang/rich-junwang.github.io/_posts/2022-12-18-Large-Scale-Pretraining.md

     <em>Datasets used in Gopher [2]</em>
     <br>
 </p>
 An ensuing problem with large amount of data is that data quality is hard to control.
 In practice, we have to at least make sure the content should be intelligible.
+We might want to give more training on high-quality datasets such as books and wikipedia [31].
 Diversified datasets are necessary but can't guarantee training success as can be seen from `Gopher` paper, model performs well on QA related tasks but suffers on reasoning task.
 What else is needed?
 We'll come back to this later.

 ### Tokenizer
 Language models compute probability of any string sequence.
 How to represent the string sequence is determined by tokenizer.
 Popular options are byte pair encoding (BPE) or wordpiece.
 As the majority of models are using BPE today, here we focus on BPE based tokenizer.